 Mirador del Rio Opening Hours: 10:00 to 17:45 Summer opening hours (15 July to 15 September): 10:00 to 18:45 Closes at 16:45 on 24 and 31 December

-Admission is €4.75 for adults and €2.70 for children – reductions apply for Canarian residents
+Admission is €5.00 for adults and €2.70 for children – reductions apply for Canarian residents

 Rent a car and explore Lanzarote

-We hired a car and got around all the sights in this post in one day – it’s the way to go if you like to explore independently.
-Car rental was extremely affordable at around €50 and as it’s a small island we didn’t spend a fortune on fuel, in fact it came to under €14.
-So with four of us in the car the total cost was less than €16 per person to get around the whole island.
-The best part of renting a car is stopping when something catches your attention – you can pull over and check it out and I can assure you we did!
+We hired a car and got around all the above sights plus the volcanoes in one day.
+It’s the way to go if you like to explore independently.
+Car rental was extremely affordable and as it’s a small island we didn’t spend a fortune on fuel.
+So, with four of us in the car it didn’t cost to much per person to get around.

 Compare the best car hire rates for Lanzarote